Unity-Environmental-University/LXD-Documentation/SME Orientation/SME-Orientation-Overview.md

 Learn about the philosophy behind course development at Unity DE, including backwards design, the iterative nature of course maintenance, and credit hour requirements.

+### Overview / Script:
+Our course development philosophy is to be intentional and coordinated, even as we innovate and differentiate and give people space to experiment and play.
+This is a balance we constantly adjust for and will never get perfectly right.
+But the process is, itself, permenantly iterated upon.
+We speed some things up, slow other things down, and remove or replace entire steps in the process.
+Note, too, that depending on the SEBU (GRAD, BACC, Career Edge, etc.) the process may look very different.
+But the philosophy is always the same.

+You'll read a bit about Backwards Design in this section's materials, Course Projects, and inclusivity.
+The org anizing principle for all of those subjects is that we have a team of experts in adult learning who are charged with managing course developments and ensuring that the resulting courses are up to our standards.
+In the eyes of the institution, they are co-equal with the faculty to specialize in the subject(s) for which we're designing these courses, and that useful tension - between subject-matter-expert and androgogical-learning-at-Unity expert - is what makes it possible for us to enroll students from all walks of life, while pushing rigor, while innovating with tools and exciting new technologies, while keeping tuition lower than any of our competitors, while achieving retention rates that exceed any of our competitors.

+So: Please recognize that the Learning Designer assigned to you is an expert, a resource, and the project manager for the course development to which you've been assigned.
+Much of what is covered in this section of the Orientation is stuff they will constantly be adjusting for and guiding toward throughout the development.

 **Key Concepts:**
 - Outcomes-focused course design
 - Course maintenance and iterative development